hasanmoudud/geocompr/main.md

 NAD83    1359   1073   1458207      31.5275                  14
 WGS84    1394   1111   1548734       0.0003                  15

-Reprojecting raster data with continuous (`numeric` or in this case `integer`) values follows an almost identical procedure.
+Reprojecting numeric rasters (with `numeric` or in this case `integer` values) follows an almost identical procedure.
-`srtm.tif` in **spDataLarge** contains a digital elevation model from [the Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/) representing height above sea level (elevation) in meters.
+This is demonstrated below with `srtm.tif` in **spDataLarge** from [the Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/), which represents height in m above sea level (elevation) with the WGS84 CRS:
-Its CRS is WGS84:

 ```r